veganaize/closure-compiler/Structural-Interfaces-in-Closure-Compiler.md

                      ^
 ````

 With structural interfaces (declared with the `@record` annotation), Foo would be considered to match.
-Since structural interfaces are very similar to the existing record types, it records also match:
+Since structural interfaces are very similar to the existing record types, records also match:

 ````javascript
 /** @record */